ibm-cloud-docs/containers/cs_clusters.md

         If a public and private VLAN already exists, note the matching routers.
 Private VLAN routers always begin with `bcr` (back-end router) and public VLAN routers always begin with `fcr` (front-end router).
 The number and letter combination after those prefixes must match to use those VLANs when creating a cluster.
 In the example output, any of the private VLANs can be used with any of public VLANs because the routers all include `02a.dal10`.

-    4. Run the `cluster-create` command.
+    4.  **Free and standard clusters**: Run the `cluster-create` command.
 You can choose between a free cluster, which includes one worker node set up with 2vCPU and 4GB memory, or a standard cluster, which can include as many worker nodes as you choose in your IBM Cloud infrastructure (SoftLayer) account.
-When you create a standard cluster, by default, the worker node disks are encrypted, its hardware is shared by multiple IBM customers, and it is billed by hours of usage. </br>Example for a standard cluster:
+When you create a standard cluster, by default, the worker node disks are encrypted, its hardware is shared by multiple IBM customers, and it is billed by hours of usage. </br>Example for a standard cluster.
+Specify the cluster's options:

         ```
         bx cs cluster-create --location dal10 --machine-type u2c.2x4 --hardware <shared_or_dedicated> --public-vlan <public_vlan_id> --private-vlan <private_vlan_id> --workers 3 --name <cluster_name> --kube-version <major.minor.patch>
         ```
         {: pre}

-        Example for a free cluster:
+        Example for a free cluster.
+Specify the cluster name:

         ```
         bx cs cluster-create --name my_cluster